-Overall appearance of the final mortars would depend on a match on sand that constitutes the dominant proportion of the mortars.
+Overall appearance of the final mortar would depend on a match on sand that constitutes the dominant proportion of the mortar.
 Sands to be used should -

 - a.
 Be siliceous, - b.
-Match in color to the color of sands in the examined mortars, - c.
-Preferably be from similar sources, - d.
-Be free of any debris, unsound, clay particles, or any potentially deleterious constituents, - e.
+Match in color to the color of sand in the examined mortar, though not as fine as the one determined, - c.
+Preferably be from similar source, - d.
+Be free of any debris, unsound, clay particles, or any potentially deleterious constituents such as mica flakes, - e.
 Conform to the size requirements of ASTM C 144 for masonry sand, - f.
-Not exceed maximum 3 times the sum of separate volumes of cement, and/or lime, and - g.
+Not exceed maximum 3 times the volume of lime, and, - g.
 Be durable.